When you’ve got debt and you are keen to pay it down, you’ve got to do more than develop a debt repayment strategy.

 “There are a few common reasons that people end up carrying debt.
 In order to keep your debt problems from re-occurring, you need to determine what caused your debt and how you can avoid repeating the same mistakes,” says Jeff Schwartz, executive director, Consolidated Credit Canada.

+Simply adjust some poor money management behaviours to see results almost instantly.
 Good money habits, including budgeting and focusing on savings, will help you to pay down debt and avoid accumulating debt in the future.
 To learn more about your options, call one of our trained credit counsellors at (844)-402-3073 or check out our free online debt analysis.

 Use cash only, or use your credit card for planned purchases within your budget that you’ll pay off in full every month.
 The benefit of spending in cash is that once it is gone, it is gone so you won’t be able to spend more than you can afford.

 Would you willingly pay significantly more than an item costs in the store?
 That is effectively what you are doing when you carry a balance on your credit cards.
 As interest rates rise and as the balance of your debt increases, the cost of carrying that debt becomes even more substantial.
 It’s not long before handling your monthly payments becomes unaffordable.